Urpagin/MinecraftHoneypot/README.md

 # Code Quality Disclaimer

 I have never properly learnt C, nor made any project in that language.
-That said, the code works, but I highly doubt the quality of it.
+That said, the code works, but I doubt the quality of it.

 # Why